breandan/kotlingrad/README.md

 &Dagger; For infix notation, `.` is optional.
 Parentheses are also optional depending on [precedence](https://kotlinlang.org/docs/reference/functions.html#infix-notation).

-&sect; It is possible to define matrix division for any matrix in a manner consistent with the [Moore-Penrose inverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).
+&sect; Matrix division is defined iff **b** is invertible, however it may be possible to define this operator in a manner consistent with the [Moore-Penrose inverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).

 ### Shape Safety